-the appropriate manual If resin is applied manually or with a spray gun, use 6 Applies only to filament application using an open restn bath. nechanical application organic HAP emissions factor equation.
+Centrifugal casting operations where the mold ΩZ use the appropriate manual If reain is applied manually or with a spray gun, 7 These equations are for centrifugal casting operations where the mold is vented during spinning.
+6 Applies only to filament application using an open resin bath. nechanical application organic HAP emissions factor equation.